-III.
 Agency Response:

-The Office of Children and Family Services (OCFS) files plans for both OCFS and the Office of Temporary and Disability Assistance (OTDA) on a timely basis as required by regulation and works with the US Department of Health and Human Services (DHHS) Division of Cost Allocation (DCA) to get plans approved.
-As noted in the finding, Federal regulations require the filing of cost allocation plans and then allows states to claim against the filed plans, even without formal approval.
+The Office of Children and Family Services (OCFS) files cost allocation plans (CAPs) for both OCFS and the Office of Temporary and Disability Assistance (OTDA) on a timely basis as required by regulation and works with the U.S. Department of Health and Human Services (DHHS) Division of Cost Allocation (DCA) to get plans approved.
+As noted in the finding, Federal regulations require the filing of cost allocation plans and then allows States to claim against the filed plans, even without formal approval.

-The Federal regulations also require the US DHHS-DCA to notify the State within 60 days of receipt of the cost allocation plan or amendment advising as to whether the plan is approved or disapproved, advise the State as to changes that must be made to the plan or amendment to make it acceptable, or request the State provide additional information for evaluation purposes.
+The Federal regulations also require the U.S. DHHS-DCA to notify the State within 60 days of receipt of the cost allocation plan or amendment advising as to whether the plan is approved or disapproved, advise the State as to changes that must be made to the plan or amendment to make it acceptable, or request the State provide additional information for evaluation purposes.